Okayama Korakuen Garden's Autumn/Winter Limited Event "Red-Crowned Crane Walk"! Access and Souvenir Information

-The three-star Michelin Okayama Korakuen Garden hosts a "Red-crowned Crane Walk" from autumn to winter.
-We'll show you the graceful flying cranes and related goods!
+Okayama Korakuen Garden, a three-star Michelin hotel, will be hosting a "Red-crowned Crane Walk" from autumn to winter.
+We'll be introducing you to the elegantly dancing cranes and related merchandise!

-Okayama Korakuen Garden has been awarded three stars in the Michelin Green Guide Japan and is one of Japan's three most famous gardens.
-This garden, known as the only place of special scenic beauty in the prefecture, hosts a special event from autumn to winter called "Red-crowned Crane Stroll Throughout the Garden."
-We will introduce you to the sight of the red-crowned cranes gracefully flying through the sky and the related goods that can be purchased in the garden.
+Okayama Korakuen Garden has been awarded three stars in the Michelin Green Guide Japon and is one of Japan's three most famous gardens.
+Known as the only place of scenic beauty in the prefecture, this garden hosts a special event from autumn to winter called the "Red-crowned Crane Stroll Throughout the Garden."
+We will introduce you to the sight of the red-crowned cranes gracefully flying through the sky and related goods that can be purchased within the garden.

-Currently, eight red-crowned cranes are being raised in Okayama Korakuen Garden.
-During the "Red-crowned Crane Walk" held from autumn to winter, you can observe the cranes roaming freely around the garden and sometimes even flying in the sky.
+Okayama Korakuen Garden currently houses eight red-crowned cranes.
+During the "Red-crowned Crane Walk" held from autumn to winter, you can observe the cranes roaming freely within the garden and sometimes even soaring into the sky.

 Daily life